InfluxDB Source Connector for Confluent Platform¶

 - Bulk: This mode is unfiltered and therefore not incremental at all.
 It will load all records from a measurement on each iteration.
 This can be useful if you want to periodically dump an entire measurement where entries are eventually deleted and the downstream system can safely handle duplicates.

 The source connector gives you quite a bit of flexibility regarding where you can import data from and how that data is imported.
-The full set of configuration options are listed in Configuration Properties, but here are a few template configurations that cover some common usage scenarios.
+The full set of configuration options are listed in Configuration Reference for InfluxDB Source Connector for Confluent Platform, but here are a few template configurations that cover some common usage scenarios.